rootslab/spade/Readme.md

      *
      * NOTE: If the AUTH reply is erroneous, an 'authfailed' event will be emitted,
      * then the client will be automatically disconnected to force re-AUTH on
-     * reconnection; it also happens if AUTH isn't required by Redis.
+     * reconnection; it also happens if AUTH isn't required by Redis, but was sent
+     * by the client.
      * If authorization is granted by Redis, an 'authorize' event will be emitted,
      * then if the command queue is not empty, it will be processed.
      */